 The map of the consolidation period shows six main research themes that dominated research in this period (colored clusters in Figure 4).
-Based on the analysis of keywords in each cluster, we identify the six themes as political participation, collective action, protests, hashtag activism, revolutions, and electoral campaigns.
+Analyzing keywords in each cluster, we identified the six themes as: political participation, collective action, protests, hashtag activism, revolutions, and electoral campaigns.

-The political participation theme (red) includes research that extends the tradition of political participation into the field of social media.
-These studies focus on individual-level perceptions and behavior, as well as aggregating large-N measures and studying their impact on macro-level institutions and processes (Bode, 2017; Margetts, 2015; Oser, 2017).
+The political participation theme (red) includes research that extends the political participation tradition into the field of social media.
+These studies focus on individual-level perceptions and behavior, and aggregate large-N measures to study their impact on macro-level institutions and processes (Bode, 2017; Margetts, 2015; Oser, 2017).
 Using predominantly quantitative methods, this theme lends itself to meta-analyses (Boulianne, 2015, 2018; Skoric et al., 2016).
-These meta-analyses showed a complex picture: while finding an overall positive correlation between social media use and other forms of political and civic engagement, this effect varied considerably across different forms of engagement.
+These meta-analyses revealed a complex picture: while finding an overall positive correlation between social media use and other forms of political and civic engagement, this effect varied considerably across different forms of engagement.

-The collective action theme (orange) represents studies that extended the tradition of collective action into the social media field.
-These studies focus on analyzing the intermediate (organizational) level.
-Prominent studies in this theme explained how social media play a novel role in the construction of collective identities (Kavada, 2015; Khazraee & Novak, 2018), present opportunities and challenges for movements’ structuration processes (Dolata & Schrape, 2016; Murthy, 2018); and support frame alignment processes (Goh & Pang, 2016).
-One prominent development in this sub-field is the research stream that evolved around the concept of connective action, which distinguished between the traditional organizational logic of collective action, and the new networked logic of movements in the social media age (Della Porta, 2014; Theocharis, 2015; Vromen et al., 2015).
+The collective action theme (orange) represents studies that extended the collective action tradition into the social media field and that focus on analyzing the intermediate (organizational) level.
+Prominent studies explained how social media play a novel role in constructing collective identities (Kavada, 2015; Khazraee & Novak, 2018), present opportunities and challenges for movements’ structuration processes (Dolata & Schrape, 2016; Murthy, 2018); and support frame alignment processes (Goh & Pang, 2016).
+One prominent development in this subfield is the research stream that evolved around the concept of connective action, which distinguishes between the traditional organizational logic of collective action, and the new networked logic of movements in the social media age (Della Porta, 2014; Theocharis, 2015; Vromen et al., 2015).

-The protests theme (yellow) is delineated by an empirical focus on the early 2010s pro-democratic protest cycles that included occupations and mass protests in public spaces, and that relied on social media for their mobilization.
-These cycles include the Spanish Indignados, U.S.’s Occupy Wall Street, the Umbrella Movement in Hong Kong, and Occupy protests in various countries.
-The shared features of these protest cycles included a combination of online and offline activity, a commitment to horizontalism and participatory democracy, and an emphasis on issues related to democracy and representation.
+The protests theme (yellow) is characterized by an empirical focus on the early 2010s’ pro-democratic protest cycles that included occupations and mass public protests and relied on social media for their mobilization.
+These include the Spanish Indignados, U.S.’s Occupy Wall Street protests, Hong Kong’s Umbrella Movement, and Occupy protests in various countries.
+These protest cycles shared features, including a combination of online and offline activity, a commitment to horizontalism and participatory democracy, and an emphasis on issues related to democracy and representation.
 Research on these movements explored questions of space (Cheng & Chan, 2017; Suh et al., 2017), the dynamics of offline and online activities (Bastos et al., 2015; Scherman et al., 2015), and leadership and horizontalism (Gerbaudo, 2017).
-The focus on democracy that characterizes this cluster also involves a different sub-group of studies that relate to darker political implications of social media, including censorship and surveillance (Harwit, 2017; Hogan, 2015).
+The focus on democracy in this cluster also involved a different subgroup of studies relating to darker political implications of social media, including censorship and surveillance (Harwit, 2017; Hogan, 2015).

-The hashtag activism theme (green) represents research on a new form of political activity that was born in the social media age – namely, the use of hashtags on social media platforms as a fluid and ad hoc tool for decentralized communication and coordination.
-The paradigmatic case studies for hashtag activism are #blacklivesmatter (which emerged in 2014) and #metoo (which rose to prominence in 2017).
-Given the characteristics of hashtag activism, research on this theme drew significantly on the public sphere theoretical tradition identified in the map of the canonical literature (Figure 1).
-This research theorized hashtags as discursive tools constituting a public space (Bonilla & Rosa, 2015) where groups construct counter-narratives and counter-publics through affective instruments (Papacharissi, 2016; Yang, 2016).
-Because of the focus on #blacklivesmatter and #metoo, this cluster also integrates questions related to gender and race into social media activism research, including intersectionality (Brown et al., 2017) and embodiment (Bonilla & Rosa, 2015).
+The hashtag activism theme (green) represents research on a new form of political activity arising in the social media age— the use of social media hashtags as a fluid, ad hoc tool for decentralized communication and coordination.
+The paradigmatic case studies for hashtag activism are #BlackLivesMatter (which emerged in 2014) and #MeToo (which became prominent in 2017).
+Given the characteristics of hashtag activism, research on this theme drew significantly on the public sphere theoretical tradition identified in the canonical literature map (Figure 1).
+Research theorized hashtags as discursive tools constituting a public space (Bonilla & Rosa, 2015), where groups construct counternarratives and counterpublics through affective instruments (Papacharissi, 2016; Yang, 2016).
+This cluster also integrates questions related to gender and race into social media activism research, including intersectionality (Brown et al., 2017) and embodiment (Bonilla & Rosa, 2015).